-Amtrak may refuse to carry customers:
+b) Amtrak may refuse to carry customers:

-- who have not paid the applicable fare. - whose conduct is objectionable (such as, but not limited to, being under the influence of alcohol or narcotics). - whose personal hygiene makes them offensive. - who pose a health, safety or security hazard to other customers or employees. - who refuse to comply with safety or security rules or with instructions of Amtrak personnel. - who would require Amtrak personnel to provide personal care services or otherwise do not meet the essential requirements for the receipt of Amtrak service (unable to take care of themselves). - who refuse to consent to Amtrak security inspections of persons and/or baggage on board Amtrak trains and/or at designated areas, such as train platforms and customer boarding or waiting areas.
+- who have not paid the applicable fare or do not have a valid ticket. - who have monthly, 10-ride or 6-ride tickets and have not made a required RideReserve confirmation prior to departure on applicable services. - whose conduct is objectionable (such as, but not limited to, being under the influence of alcohol or narcotics). - whose personal hygiene makes them offensive. - who pose a health, safety or security hazard to other customers or employees. - who refuse to comply with safety or security rules or with instructions of Amtrak personnel. - who would require Amtrak personnel to provide personal care services or otherwise do not meet the essential requirements for the receipt of Amtrak service (unable to take care of themselves). - who refuse to consent to Amtrak security inspections of persons and/or baggage on board Amtrak trains and/or at designated areas, such as train platforms and customer boarding or waiting areas.